gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Gradle supports [declaring capabilities](userguide/component_capabilities.html) for components to better manage dependencies by allowing Gradle to detect and resolve conflicts between dependencies at build time.

-Previously, capability methods only accepted inputs with the capability notation:
+Previously, capability methods only accepted inputs as strings using with the capability notation:

 ```
 dependencies {